 3.1 Geological Model

-Based on the results of our site assessment, ground testing, geological mapping and our experience in the area, the subsurface conditions encountered on site may be summarised as follows:
+Based on the results of our site assessment, ground testing, geological mapping and our experience in the area, the subsurface conditions encountered on site may be summarised as follows in Table 3.

 Table 3.
 Interpreted geological model